welcome-ad-infernum/mg/README.md

 ### Docker image

-* You can run it with
+* You can run it with:

 `$ docker run --rm -it --name mg-agent vladstarr/mg-agent:latest`
-* Alternatively, you can use `examples/docker-compose.yaml` file from our repo and configure for your needs.
+* Alternatively, you can use `examples/docker/docker-compose.yaml` file and configure for your needs.

-## For advanced users
+## Advanced section

 ### Terraform and Kubernetes deployment